phumphri/CitiBike/README.md

 * Data that would normally hold type integer data where converted to type integer.
 If the cast failed, the value None was assigned.
 * Data that would normally hold text that had the value "NULL" were assigned the value None.
 * Key values for start_time and bike_id were required.
-* Records with duplicate keys were ignoared.
+* Records with duplicate keys were ignored.

 ### Input Files
 Files provided by citibike (https://www.citibikenyc.com/system-data):